eventnetusa/eventnet/src/_vip/gap-closing.md

   - text_block_markdown: >-
       As the leading agency in *Health Insurance Activation* ([EventMarketer's It List](http://www.eventmarketer.com/it-list-2017/?q=winner-283)) we know
-      how to engage your targeted demographics to close gaps of care, increase HEDIS rating and increase brand exposure.
+      how to engage your targeted demographic to close gaps in care, increase HEDIS rating and maximize brand exposure.

       Our turn-key proven programs include: